-ePPOC was initially piloted in a small number of services in New South Wales in 2013, and in 2014 all specialist adult and paediatric pain management services were invited to participate.
-The services currently participating are shown on the ePPOC website at http://ahsri.uow.edu.au/eppoc/participatingservices.
+ePPOC was initially piloted in a small number of services in New South Wales in 2013, and in 2014 all specialist adult pain management services were invited to participate.
+A separate database (sometimes known as PaedePPOC) was also established in 2014 to address the differing needs of the paediatric pain management sector.
+The adult and paediatric services currently participating are shown on the ePPOC website at http://ahsri.uow.edu.au/eppoc/participatingservices.